Sky Candy’s Scholarship Fund

 How You Can Participate

 If you’re an adult who would like to apply for funds to take classes at Sky Candy, please fill out this questionnaire.
 However, if you’re applying on behalf of a youth or teen, please fill out this form instead.
-You should hear back on your application within 72 hours.
+Applications are checked on Mondays, and you should hear back on yours after the Monday following your submission.
 Please let us know if you have any questions or need any help filling out your application.

 To find out more about JEDI principles, and how to apply them to yourself or your organization, check out UNC’s JEDI Toolkit.
 It is full of self-reflective exercises and educational resources on microaggressions, implicit bias, and other ways to identify blind spots, find and correct discriminatory practices, and just generally do better.